jnlt3/blackmarlin/README.md

 ### Principal Variation Search
 In Principal Variation Search (PVS), we do a search with the window `[alpha - 1, alpha]` for each move to see if it is worse than alpha efficiently.
 If so, we don't need to execute a full search on the given move.

+### Pruning
+Pruning in general is the idea of ignoring certain parts of the search tree in order to reduce the amount of time it takes to execute a search.

 ### Reverse Futility Pruning
 Reverse Futility Pruning (RFP) is the idea of returning the evaluation of the current position if it is above beta by a margin.